timholy/Rebugger.jl/README.md

 Documentation is sparse right now.
 To get you started, there are two important keybindings:

-- F11 maps to "step in": NOTE you may have to disable F11 from meaning "fullscreen" in your desktop settings
+- Alt-Shift-Enter maps to "step in"
 - F5 maps to "capture stacktrace" (for commands that throw an error)

-**NOTE**: in the future we are likely to switch F11 to Ctrl-Enter, but use F11 for now.

 ### Stepping in